brand-o/brando.fm/src/content/blog/mini-pc.md

 # what i needed

-- fast enough to run opnsense/pfsense, docker, home assistant, syncthing, and a minecraft server for my kids and me (mostly me)
+- fast enough to run OPNsense/PFSense, Docker, Home Assistant, Syncthing, and a Minecraft server for my kids and me (mostly me)
 - low power (always on)
 - future-proof
 - expandable internal storage
-- dual 2.5gbe or better
+- dual 2.5Gbe or better

 ---